 Modern European Studies

 The minor in Modern European Studies provides an interdisciplinary understanding of social dynamics in Europe from the Enlightenment (18th century) through the present.
-Students enrolling in the minor will gain proficiency in at least one European language and will explore European history, politics, society, culture, and thought.
-They will develop a wide-ranging appreciation of this important and dynamic world region.
+Students enrolling in the minor will develop a wide-ranging appreciation of this important and dynamic world region.

 Russian Studies